 While many homeschooled children have positive, child-centered experiences, some children fall through the cracks.
 If you suspect a homeschooling family of abuse or neglect, including educational neglect, please see our Child Abuse and Educational Neglect sections.

-Child abuse and neglect in homeschooling settings can take on aspects substantively different from the abuse or neglect of children who attend school.
-By examining various cases, we can identify and analyze particularities of abuse and neglect in homeschooling settings.
+Child abuse and neglect in homeschooling settings can look different from the abuse or neglect of children who attend school.
+By examining a variety of case studies, we identify and analyze particularities of abuse and neglect in homeschooling settings.

-While some homeschooled children receive stellar educations, others are woefully uneducated and come to adulthood unprepared.
-In this page we examine some of the various factors that can lead to educational neglect in homeschool settings.
+While some homeschooled children receive excellent educations in the home, others go uneducated and come to adulthood unprepared.
+We have identified a number factors that can contribute to educational neglect in homeschool settings.

-In some states, homeschool law is so lax that parents of chronically truant parents can withdraw a child to “homeschool” without ever intending to provide instruction, and without ever having to provide evidence of instruction.
-In some cases, too, public school administrators have taken advantage of lax homeschool laws to pad their graduation rates.
+Many states’ homeschool laws are so lax that parents can withdraw chronically truant children without ever having to provide evidence of instruction.
+In some cases, as well, public school administrators have taken advantage of lax homeschool laws to pad their graduation rates.

 Since 2013, we have been collecting cases of severe and fatal abuse in homeschool settings and listing them in our Homeschooling’s Invisible Children database.
 This database provides insight into why and how some parents misuse states’ homeschooling laws, as well as factors these cases have in common.